 Go to TechJury’s home page.
 Get a grasp of what it looks like.
 The section where you see the list of authors and their descriptions is what you need to scrape.

-To fully analyze the structure of the page, you need to open your browser’s DevTools.
+To fully analyze the page’s structure, you need to open your browser’s DevTools.

 This is how it looks at the time of writing:

-Remember that you are trying to get the names of the authors and the descriptions.
-To do this, you need to find the CSS selectors that contain the information that you need.
+Remember that you are trying to get the authors’ names and descriptions.
+You need to find the CSS selectors containing the necessary information to do this.

 CSS selectors are identifiers where the CSS style scripts should be applied (like a specific font for a specific section).
 This will allow Cheerio to pick those elements and extract their data.

-In this screenshot, the names of the authors are given the class “username” and the author descriptions are in the class “description.”
+In this screenshot, the author’s names are given the class “username,” and the author descriptions are in the class “description.”
 They both fall under the “card__author” container.

 5. Scrape The Relevant Data

-Now that you have identified the necessary selectors, it is time to input the code that will extract those data.
+Now that you have identified the necessary selectors, it is time to input the code to extract those data.

 Here is a sample code: